sannemaasakkers/Sansomware/README.md

 ## Please note

 It's really harmless.
 If you use this in other environments than security awareness sessions, profit is 0.
+Also: using the release instead of building the program yourself is at your own risk.